 Deployment frameworks such as Serverless or AWS SAM help us configure and deploy our functions in terms of services.
 In a future post, we will compare the various deployment frameworks on the market today.

-In this post, we will address the question “how do you organize your functions into repos?”.
+In this post, we will address the question of how you organize your functions into repos.
 We will compare two common approaches:

-And offer some advices on choosing which approach you should consider for your organization.
+We will then offer some advice on choosing which approach you should consider for your organization.
 This topic is not specific to serverless, or any technology for that matter.
 On both side of the fence you will find organizations using the same stack – JVM, .Net, containers, AWS Lambda, on-premise, and so on.

 Before we delve into it, I should clarify that within a

 This is the approach employed by many of the big tech companies – Google, Facebook and Twitter to name a few.
-Outside that specific circle, this approach is often frowned upon or even ridiculed.
-However, it does has many proponents, including Dan Luu, who wrote up a comprehensive list of advantages of monorepos.
+Outside that rarefied circle, this approach is often frowned upon or even ridiculed.
+However, it does have many proponents, including Dan Luu, who wrote up a comprehensive list of advantages of monorepos.

 As an approach, I think it’s hard to pull off as the number of projects and people grows:

 To avoid the pitfalls of the monorepo approach, you need to have strong engineering discipline and support your engineers with great tooling.
 This is consistent with what I hear from Google and Twitter engineers:

 Another important question to ask is, “If monorepos present such organizational challenges at scale, why did these companies start with it in the first place?”